bumpdigital/sitewright/readme.md

 #### Slow scrolling

-Some pages might not show content unless its in the viewport.
+Some pages might not show content unless it's in the viewport.
 Sitewright adds a `slowScroll()` method to `page`.
 ⚠ Slow scrolling delays the test by 100ms per 100px height.